Thelecythara mucronata

 Thelecythara mucronata is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The length of the shell attains 8.6 mm.

 Distribution

-T. mucronata can be found in the Gulf of Mexico, ranging from the coast of Texas south to Brazil.
+T. mucronata can be found in the Gulf of Mexico, ranging from the coast of Texas, United States south to Brazil.
 Fossils were found in Pliocene strata of Jamaica, age range : 3.6 to 2.588 Ma.